SamyPesse/blini/docs/getting-started.md

 ### Installing

-Mrgo is an npm module, so to install it you do:
+Blini is an npm module, so to install it you do:

 ```
-$ npm install mrgo --save
+$ npm install Blini --save
 ```

 ### Importing